griptape-ai/griptape/docs/griptape-framework/data/artifacts.md

 ## AudioArtifact

 An [AudioArtifact](../../reference/griptape/artifacts/audio_artifact.md) allows the Framework to interact with audio content.
 An Audio Artifact includes binary audio content as well as metadata like format, duration, and prompt and model information for audio returned generative models.
 It inherits from [BlobArtifact](#blobartifact).

+## BooleanArtifact

+A [BooleanArtifact](../../reference/griptape/artifacts/boolean_artifact.md) is used for passing boolean values around the framework.